Simon Sheikh: GetUp!

 He became National Director of GetUp! in September, 2008, at the age of 22.

 He stepped down from being National Director of GetUp! on 27 July 2012, stating that he intended to avoid burnout.
 GetUp! claims its membership increased from 270,000 to 610,000 during his four-year term.
 80,000 people donated to GetUp! in the 12 months up to July 2012.
 He is succeeded as director by Sam McLean.

 Future Super

 Sheikh is managing director of Future Super, an ethical superfund, which he co-founded with Adam Verwey.

-Future Super is an Australian retail superannuation fund that offers superannuation services, focussing on zero fossil fuel investment and on holistically ethical investment with an emphasis on clean energy projects.
-Established in 2014, Future Super services over 36,000 members Australia-wide and has over $1 Billion in funds under management.

 Political career

 Sheikh was a financial member of the Australian Labor Party for two years from 2004 to 2006.

-In 2013, Sheikh unsuccessfully stood as a candidate for the Australian Greens seeking election to the Senate represting the Australian Capital Territory.
+In 2013, Sheikh unsuccessfully stood as a candidate for the Australian Greens seeking election to the Senate representing the Australian Capital Territory.

 Personal life

-In November, 2011, Sheikh married Australian climate activist Anna Rose.
+In November 2011, Sheikh married Australian climate activist Anna Rose.